WSDOT-GIS/LayerMetadataSoe/README.md

 This program is used to register an SOE with ArcGIS Server.
 It can work with any ArcGIS Server SOE assembly provided you change the application configuration file.

+## Troubleshooting ##

+### I have registered the SOE, but it is not showing up in the list of capabilities in ArcGIS Server Manager.
+It does show up in ArcCatalog, though. ###

+Restart IIS on the ArcGIS Server.

 ## F. A. Q. ##

 ### ArcGIS Server 10.1 is going to have metadata capabilities.
 Aren't you wasting your time writing this? ###